 You always have the choice to compromise and make the relationship work.
 It’s up to you to decide whether you’ll accept your partner’s flaws, past mistakes, and failures or not.

-Yet, there’re some mistakes that you’ll never be able to accept and forget about.
-They will be like wounds that will leave deep emotional scars on your soul.
+Yet, there’re some mistakes that you’ll never be able to accept and forget.
+They will be like wounds that leave deep emotional scars on your soul.
 Because once the person you loved and trusted the most hurts you, this breaks your trust in them and ruins your hopes for your future together.